May Day was born and raised in the streets of Chicago

 While it took until the Fair Labor Standards Act of 1937 for the eight-hour workday to be legislated on a national level in the United States, the dedicated organizing and activism that marked the early May Day protests were integral to making this demand a reality.

-Chicago played a fundamental role in this transformation, and in establishing the tradition of May Day as a global day of protest to demand justice, equality and workers' rights, as well as a fairer economy.
+Chicago played a fundamental role in this transformation, and in establishing the tradition of May Day as a global day of protest to demand justice, equality, and workers' rights as well as a fairer economy.

-The tradition was continued in Chicago in 2006, when over 500,000 took to the streets demanding rights for immigrants and undocumented workers in one of the largest demonstrations in the city's modern history.
+The tradition was continued in Chicago in 2006, when more than 500,000 took to the streets demanding rights for immigrants and undocumented workers in one of the largest demonstrations in the city's modern history.

 This year's rally and march have been endorsed by 126 organizations across the city, including the Chicago Teachers Union, Black Youth Project 100, the Chicago Democratic Socialists of America, the Illinois Coalition for Immigrant and Refugee Rights, and many others.

-So, whether you'll be marching, striking, or working an eight-hour shift, this May Day is an opportunity to reflect on the vital role this city has played in improving the lives of working people of all backgrounds—a calling ever more important in Trump's America.
+So whether you'll be marching, striking, or working an eight-hour shift, this May Day is an opportunity to reflect on the vital role this city has played in improving the lives of working people of all backgrounds—a calling ever more important in Trump's America.